Leave and Holidays

 - Illness, injury, or death of relatives

 A person may request shared leave for medical reasons that are extraordinary or severe in nature (confirmed by a medical provider); for pregnancy disability or for the purpose of parental leave to bond with newborn, adoptive, or foster child; if the employee has been called for military service (usually active duty); or if the person is a victim of domestic violence, sexual assault, or stalking.
 Contact us to find out if your situation is eligible.

 Family Medical Leave

-The FMLA entitles eligible employees to take protected leave for up to 12 workweeks in a 12-month period for specified family and medical reasons (examples may include adoption or foster care placement, maternity or paternity, serious health condition, military exigency or deployment).
+The Family and Medical Leave Act (FMLA) entitles eligible employees to take protected leave for up to 12 workweeks in a 12-month period for specified family and medical reasons (examples may include adoption or foster care placement, maternity or paternity, serious health condition, military exigency or deployment).
 FMLA also provides 26 workweeks of protected leave during a single 12-month period to care for a covered service member with a serious injury or illness if the eligible employee is the service member’s spouse, child, parent, or next of kin.
 In either case, the eligible employee continues to be covered by their Evergreen-sponsored health insurance coverage under the same terms and conditions as if the employee had not taken leave.

 Personal Holiday & Personal Leave Day